Why Caregivers?

 Faith is an important part of life for many caregivers.

-Churches have a unique opportunity to extend their resources to the caregivers of the congregation who may simply be too exhausted and overwhelmed to call for help.
+Churches and faith communities have a unique opportunity to extend their resources to the caregivers of the congregation who may simply be too exhausted and overwhelmed to call for help.
 (Data source)

 70%